DataIntellectTech/TorQ/docs/dataaccess.md

-### Usage
+## Usage

-The main function is getdata, a lightweight function which takes in a uniform dictionary type (see table below) and builds and executes a query
+The main function is getdata, a dynamic lightweight function which takes in a uniform dictionary type (see table below) to build a process bespoke query.
+Input consistency permits getdata to disregard a processes' pragmatics allowing it to be called either directly from within a process or at a gateway.

+The getdata function is split into three sub functions: checkinputs, extractqueryparams and queryorder.
+Checkinputs checks if the input dictionary is valid; extractqueryparams converts the arguments into q-SQL and queryorder is the API's query optimiser (See Developer's Footnote).

+The following table lists getdata's accepted arguments:

 **Valid Inputs**